-A breadth subject is a subject which is from a different area of study than the degree which you are enrolled in.
-All Bachelor of Science students will take breadth subjects as part of your course.
+A breadth subject is a subject from a different area of study than the degree in which you are enrolled in.
+All Bachelor of Science students must take breadth subjects as part of their course.

 Bachelor of Science students complete a breadth component of 50 points (four subjects), with another 25 points (two subjects) available as either Breadth or Science electives (free subjects).